dinhhuy258/notes/docs/devops/aws/vpc.md

 ## AWS Transit Gateway

-AWS Transit Gateway is a regional resource used to connect thousands of VPCs and on-premises resources.
+The AWS Transit Gateway (TGW) is a regional network hub that simplifies the management of network traffic between thousands of VPCs and on-premises resources.
+It acts as a central hub to route traffic across VPCs and on-premises networks, offering a scalable and efficient solution for large networks.

 ![imgur.png](https://i.imgur.com/KZHVN6m.png)

 ### Advantages of Transit Gateway

-- Simplified management of VPC connections.
-Each spoke VPC only needs to connect to the TGW to gain access to other connected VPCs.
+- **Simplified VPC Management**: With TGW, each spoke VPC only needs to connect to the Transit Gateway to gain access to other connected VPCs, simplifying the network architecture.
-- Supports more VPCs compared to VPC peering.
+- **Scalability**: TGW supports a significantly higher number of VPCs than VPC peering, making it ideal for larger, more complex network environments.
-- TGW Route Tables per attachment allow for fine-grained routing.
+- **Fine-Grained Routing**: TGW allows the use of Route Tables per attachment, enabling detailed and precise routing control between connected VPCs and on-premises networks.

 ### Disadvantages of Transit Gateway